-Mr. Ferguson and Mr. Hininger are the only members of the Board of Directors who currently are employed by the Company and are thus not independent.
+Mr. Ferguson and Mr. Hininger are the only members of the Board of Directors who currently are employed by the Company and are thus not independent, and as we announced in February 2015, Mr. Ferguson has announced his intention to retire from the Board and will not stand for re-election at the Annual Meeting.
 The Board has determined that all of our other directors are independent.
-Accordingly, 10 of our 12 director nominees and current directors are independent and our Audit and Risk, Compensation and Nominating and Governance Committees are composed entirely of independent directors.
-In making its independence determinations, the Board used the standards for director independence set forth in the New York Stock Exchange ("NYSE") corporate governance listing standards (Section 303A) and, with respect to Audit and Risk Committee members, Section 10A(m)(3) of the Securities Exchange Act of 1934.
+Accordingly, 9 of our 11 current directors and 8 of our 9 director nominees are independent and our Audit, Risk, Compensation and Nominating and Governance Committees are composed entirely of independent directors.
+In making its independence determinations, the Board used the standards for director independence set forth in the New York Stock Exchange ("NYSE") corporate governance listing standards (Section 303A) and, with respect to Audit Committee members, Section 10A(m)(3) of the Securities Exchange Act of 1934.